sqali/sqali.github.io/_pages/about.md

 {: .text-center}

 ## Career Objectives
-### Work Experience: Reporting and SQL
+### Work Experience:
-👨‍💼 As an **Oracle PPM Analyst** at **TCS**, I've honed my project management skills and data analysis prowess within the Oracle ecosystem.
+👨‍💻 As an automation Python engineer, I've excelled in streamlining processes and enhancing efficiency through code, bringing a wealth of expertise to the table.

 ### Interests: Transitioning to AI Engineering
-🚀 My passion lies in the realm of data analysis, where I have honed my skills in utilizing SQL to craft effective solutions during my tenure as an Oracle PPM Analyst.
-With experience in writing queries for data analysis purposes, I aspire to transition into a role as a Data Analyst.
-The allure of decoding data and making perceptive choices captivates me.
+🚀 With a strong foundation in automation and a passion for leveraging Python for efficiency, I'm eager to pivot towards roles in the data landscape.
+Whether it's building robust data pipelines or unraveling insights, I'm keen to contribute my skills to the dynamic world of data.

 ### Contributions and Communication: Open Source
 🌐 Embracing the power of collaboration, I contribute to open-source projects 🤝 and revel in the camaraderie of visionary minds.

-Moreover, my involvement in numerous open source projects reflects my dedication to collaborative development.
-I excel in comprehending complex codebases, collaborating seamlessly with peers, and contributing meaningfully to shared objectives.
-My adeptness in reading and understanding diverse codebases allows me to swiftly adapt and innovate within dynamic environments.
-I prioritize proper documentation, ensuring clarity and ease of understanding for fellow contributors.

 <!-- modify this form HTML and place wherever you want your form -->
 ## Contact Me